Tropical cyclones in 2012: March

 A total of twelve tropical systems of all intensities were monitored during March 2012, of which four developed further and were named by the various warning centres.
 Cyclone Lua affected a sparsely populated region of Western Australia.

 April

 A total of 4 tropical cyclones formed during this month, making this month the least active of 2012.
-None of these tropical cyclones were tropical storm strength or higher, thus making Tropical Cyclone Daphne, which was formed in March as the strongest tropical cyclone of this month.
+None of these tropical cyclones were tropical storm strength or higher.
+Although Tropical Storm Daphne persisted into April, it was counted for the month of March, as that was the month it had formed in.